 - A larger percentage of full-time equivalent local workers employed in Retail Trade (11.1% compared to 9.1%)

-- A smaller percentage of full-time equivalent local workers employed in Manufacturing (5.8% compared to 8.0%)
+- A smaller percentage of full-time equivalent local workers employed in Public Administration and Safety (5.7% compared to 7.7%)

 The number of local workers in the full-time equivalent work in the City of Launceston increased by 415 between 2013/14 and 2018/19.

 The largest changes in the jobs held by the full-time equivalent local workers between 2013/14 and 2018/19 in the City of Launceston were for those employed in: